Bathtubs vs Shower – Which Offers Better Resale Value in 2026

 Bathtubs and showers require different amounts of space to accommodate.
 A shower is typically smaller, able to fit just about any sized bathroom.
 The dimensions of a shower accommodate a person’s vertical height and require less horizontal space, with a small shower measuring anywhere between 24-32 square feet.

 A bathtub, on the other hand, will require either an ingress that meets 2-3 joining walls or a large enough space to accommodate a freestanding bathtub.
-A bathtub is generally anywhere between 50-72 inches long, with a width of 24-32 inches which will require a fair bit of space to accommodate.
+Standard bathtub dimensions are generally anywhere between 50-72 inches long, with a width of 24-32 inches, which will require a fair bit of space to accommodate.

 bathroom space.